rudderlabs/rudderstack-docs/destinations/pipedrive.md

 }
 ```

-Note: In cases where both the previous and current users exist, the [Pipedrive merge](https://developers.pipedrive.com/docs/api/v1/#!/Persons/mergePersons) endpoint is called.
+Note that in cases where both the previous and current users exist, the [Pipedrive merge](https://developers.pipedrive.com/docs/api/v1/#!/Persons/mergePersons) endpoint is called.

 ### Track

-This method allows you to track potential leads/deals.
-More details on `Leads` can be found in [Pipedrive docs](https://developers.pipedrive.com/docs/api/v1/#!/Leads/addLead).
+The `track` method allows you to track potential leads/deals and send this information to Pipedrive.
+More details on how to work with leads in Pipedrive can be found in the [Pipedrive docs](https://developers.pipedrive.com/docs/api/v1/#!/Leads/addLead).

-A sample example of how to use the track() method is as shown:
+A sample example of how to use the `track()` method is as shown:

 ```
 rudderanalytics.track(